Savoxero/GolangLearningLog/README.md

-Repo dedicated to tracking my progress in Golang, software engineering in general and backend.
+Repo dedicated to tracking my progress in Golang and my software engineering Career.